 Along with this new change comes uncertainty.
 It is unclear whether the look back period for Community Medicaid applicants will be phased in or if all asset transfers prior to October 1, 2020, will be subject to review.
 Additionally, there is no clarity regarding the treatment of transfers of current Medicaid recipients and applicants between now and October 1, 2020.

 What is certain, is that there are ways you can plan now to ensure that you will have access to benefits when they are needed.
 There are options, such as the creation of properly funded Irrevocable Trusts, to preserve your assets and allow you, or a loved one, to qualify for the care either of you may require in the future.
-At the Law Offices of Steven M. Adler, we are prepared to provide you with asset protection planning.
+At Adler Law, we are prepared to provide you with asset protection planning.
 We will help you formulate a plan tailored to your specific needs, whether you wish to apply for benefits now, 5 months from now, or 5 years from now.
 Another certainty is that acting sooner, rather than later, will put you in a better position to receive benefits if and when they are needed.